andrewpey/vtland/sdk.md

 ![](/assets/sdk/4.png)

-At this moment tool will generate palette texture `MyModel.png` in the same folder where your `MyModel.obj` file is stored.
-This palette will be used to to setup your model for coloring.
+The SDK will generate a palette texture called `MyModel.png` in the same folder where your `OBJ` file is stored.
+This palette will be used to to set the coloring for your model.

 ![](/assets/sdk/4-1.png)

-Go back to modeling software and open UV editing mode:
+Go back into the modeling software and open UV editing mode:

 ![](/assets/sdk/5.png)

-Load generated palette texture `MyModel.png` from the directory where you've placed your model (`VoxelTycoonSDK/Buildings` or `VoxelTycoondSDK/Trains`):
+Load the generated palette texture `MyModel.png` from the directory where you've placed your model (`VoxelTycoonSDK/Buildings` or `VoxelTycoondSDK/Trains`):

 ![](/assets/sdk/6.png)